GovTechSG/techpass-user-docs/docs/support/account.md

 Select **[Request to reset Multi Factor Authentication]** for issue option and fill in the rest of the form.
 Our support team will send you an email once it's done.

 ### Step 6
-Sign in to TechPass Portal and follow the series of prompt to set up MFA in your authenticator app using your new mobile device
+Sign in to TechPass Portal and follow the series of prompts to set up MFA in your authenticator app using your new mobile device.

 ## Reset MFA - lost device